Saltburn Pier: Post World War Two

-Purchased by the council in 1938, the pier like others was sectioned during World War II, by having part of the deck removed by the Royal Engineers to guard against Nazi invasion.
+Purchased by the council under the Saltburn and Marske-by-Sea Urban District Council Act 1938 (1 & 2 Geo.
+6. c. xvii), the pier like others was sectioned during World War II, by having part of the deck removed by the Royal Engineers to guard against Nazi invasion.
 But due to its poor post war condition, repairs were not granted planning permission until 1949, and due to a shortage of steel not completed until April 1952.
 Officially reopened for the first time since the war on 31 May 1952, over 25,000 visitors walked the pier during the first month.

 In 1953, gales resulted in £23,000 worth of repairs, which took a further five years to complete.
 But after completion, in 1958 two piles were lost, costing a further £6,000.
 In 1961 another twenty piles were twisted in storms, but repairs kept the structure open enabling 90,000 people to visit during the 1960s.

 After severe storms in 1971 and 1973, piles were lost at the seaward end leaving the pier in a dangerous state.
 Further damage in 1974 culminated on 29 October, when the pier head was lost and the deck damaged, leaving a length of 1100 ft.

 In 1975 the council submitted an application to the Department of the Environment to have the pier demolished.
 A "Save the Pier" campaign led to a public enquiry, which concluded that only the final thirteen piers could be removed.
 This left a 681 ft length of refurbished pier, which reopened on 29 June 1978.
 In 1979, the council undertook a complete refurbishment of both the pier and the Cliff Lift to reflect the Victorian/Edwardian character, by: ordering new aluminium cars for the Cliff Lift, reinstating to the design stained-glass windows; new distinct white-red cladding to all the structures; a pier head cafe.